-Challenges associated with the replacement of IBOR benchmark interest rates
+Challenges with the replacement of IBOR benchmark interest rates

 Benchmark interest rates are an essential part of financial markets.
 These interest rates are used for numerous financial products, such as bonds, loans and derivatives, and in the construction of discount curves.
 This has applications in fair value calculations, hedge strategies, sensitivity analysis, treasury and risk management systems, and much more.